 Without the invaluable and dedicated contributions of our teachers and volunteers and our sponsoring organizations through which it has been possible to offer free activities, the Pointe-Saint-Charles Art School would never be able to exist.

 We opened our doors four years ago in the Pointe, and are very happy to be here now at Bâtiment 7 as part of a vibrant communal organization allowing us more opportunities to fulfill our charitable objectives and participate in this bold, new enterprise.
 Building upon our success so far, we now want to take on more challenging projects such as free art therapy programming and subsidized art classes for adults and children.

 Art, culture and the social, emotional and psychological benefits they provide must be accessible and therefore affordable and/or free for everyone in the community.

 Come and visit – just drop in and say hello, sign up for a class, attend an event.
 Our doors are open…

 About the community: Tucked away in the south-west corner of Montreal, Pointe-Saint-Charles, known to locals as The Pointe, is one of Montreal’s poorest neighbourhoods economically.
 Well known for the solidarity of its residents, it is however one of the richest neighborhoods in terms of community life.
 In addition, the Lachine Canal, which runs along its border, has recently been revitalized as a recreational and heritage area.
 Originally home to both French and English-speakers, Pointe-Saint-Charles has been more recently enriched by the diversity of its cultural communities and the recent influx of younger Montrealers (students and young professionals).

-The Pointe St Charles Art School is a community-driven Fine Art School in Montreal where students of all levels and walks of life can achieve the skills to express themselves through art in the contemporary world.
+The Pointe-Saint-Charles Art School is a community-driven Fine Art School in Montreal where people of all levels and walks of life can achieve the skills to express themselves through art in the contemporary world.
 Our model is based on the original concept of the small art school.